Ieuan Evans: Personal life

 Evans was awarded the MBE for services to rugby in 1996, and announced his retirement from the game in 1998 to run his own PR marketing company.

 In 2007 he was inducted into the International Rugby Hall of Fame.
 In 2014 he was introduced to the IRB Hall of Fame.

-He has 3 children; Lili (born 1997), Cai (born 1999) and Tirion (born 2001).
+Ieuan Evans has three children; Lili (born 1997), Cai (born 1999) and Tirion (born 2001).
+Cai Evans is a Wales international rugby union player who pays as a fly-half.

 After retiring from professional rugby, Evans has been a regular broadcaster, presenter and rugby pundit.
 He has worked for the BBC, ITV and currently for Sky Sports for over a decade.
 He has held a non-executive and ambassadorial positions for a number of companies and has been a board member of the Welsh Tourist Board, VisitBritain, 2010 Ryder Cup and Nominet Wales Advisory Group.

-In September 2020 he was elected for a three-year term on the Welsh Rugby Union's National Council.
+In September 2020 Evans was elected for a three-year term on the Welsh Rugby Union's National Council.
+He was appointed chairman in November 2022 and resigned from the board in July 2023.

 Evans is involved in a number of charities.
 Since 2008 he has raised funds and organised sporting events for Help for Heroes.
 He has been actively involved in supporting the Velindre Cancer Centre.
 In 2010, he took part in the 'Captains Climb' which saw 15 past captains of the Welsh Rugby team climb Mount Kilimanjaro, raising thousands of pounds toward the work of the charity.